linkml/linkml/docs/faq/general.md

 JSON-Schema and then use JSON-Schema toolchains in their language of choice.

-And note that there is increasing support for generating object models in other languages, with java generators under active development!
+And note that there is increasing support for generating object models in other languages, with Java generators under active development!

 ## Do I need to be a developer to use LinkML?